BRETT MURRAY

 2007

-Crocodile Tears, The Goodman Gallery Cape, Cape Town, South Africa
+Crocodile Tears, Goodman Gallery, Cape Town, South Africa

 2006

-Sleep Sleep, The Goodman Gallery, Johannesburg, SA, and João Ferreira Gallery, Cape Town, South Africa
+Sleep Sleep, Goodman Gallery, Johannesburg, South Africa and João Ferreira Gallery, Cape Town, South Africa

 2003